stele95/AMD-Single-GPU-Passthrough/README.md

     	- type in ``BypassNRO.cmd`` and press enter

     This will restart your PC and you should see the "I don't have internet" button once you get to the "Connect to a network" screen and you should be able to setup a local account like this

-* After the installation, boot into Windows and install all virtio drivers from the device manager.
-You can get drivers from virtio-win.iso.
-Just load all drivers from virtio-win.iso through ```Add driver``` option in Device Manager

 * Disable memballoon in your xml file:
   ```